 If bail is denied, the defendant will remain in custody until the conclusion of his or her case.
 If the judge grants the alleged offender bail, he or she will have the option of paying a fee to be released from jail until his or her case is decided at trial.

 Depending on circumstances, the defendant could be released from custody under the following types of bail:

 - Personal Recognizance Bond – This type of bond is usually granted to individuals who are accused of less serious offenses.
 The individual is released without payment, under the promise that he or she will return to court on a specific date and time.

 - Cash Bond – This type of bond requires that the alleged offender pays the full amount of bail, before being released from custody.
 The money will be held by the court or county sheriff’s office and returned to the defendant once he or she appears in court, at the scheduled time, as promised.

 - Ten Percent Bond – Under this type of bond, the defendant can be released after paying ten percent of the total bond as a guarantee that he or she will appear in court at the scheduled time.
 If the defendant fails to appear in court, he or she may be required to pay the remaining 90 percent.

-- Surety Bond – This type of bond involves a third party promising to pay the full bond on behalf of the defendant, if the defendant does not show up for court.
+- Surety Bond – This type of bond involves a third party promising to pay the full bond on behalf of the defendant if the defendant does not show up for court.
 This type of bond is commonly posted by bail bondsmen companies, but can also be posted by friends or family members.

 Finding the Best Bond Hearing Lawyer in Dallas TX

-If you have been accused of a crime in Dallas County, Tarrant County, Denton County, Collin County, or the surrounding areas, contact Law Offices of Richard C. McConathy.
-Richard McConathy is an experienced criminal defense attorney in Dallas who will work to have you released on bond, and help you create the best legal strategy possible for you case.
+If you have been accused of a crime in Dallas County, Tarrant County, Denton County, Collin County, or the surrounding areas, contact the Law Offices of Richard C. McConathy.
+Richard McConathy is an experienced criminal defense attorney in Dallas who will work to have you released on bond, and help you create the best legal strategy possible for your case.